mrbooshehri/my_devops-journey/docker/README.md

 | PATH | Includes popular directories, such as /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin |
 | TERM | xterm if the container is allocated a pesudo-TTY |

-**Note:** Docker does not set any environment variables when creatin windows container.
+**Note:** Docker does not set any environment variables when certain windows container.

 To set custom env with ```-e```: